ehbaker/Ice2ODocs/index.md

 - Project Organization: organizing the digital artifacts of a project to ease discovery and understanding.
 - Tracking Changes: recording how various components of your project change over time.
 - Manuscripts: writing manuscripts in a way that leaves an audit trail and minimizes manual merging of conflict.

+Also from Software Carpentry's ["Good Enough Practices in Scientific Computing"](https://arxiv.org/abs/1609.00037) The detail on these broad points is very illuminating.

 # Python Solutions
 First thing's first: before installing any packages, [create a new environment](http://conda.pydata.org/docs/using/envs.html), so you don't inadvertently mess up the root environment.
 It's a good thing to always a clean root you're always able to access, should something go wrong down the road.